-Adobe Sign is a cloud-based e-signature tool that lets you replace paper and ink signatures with automated electronic signature workflows.
+Adobe Sign is an e-signature tool that replaces paper and ink signatures with automated electronic signatures.
+Texas State users have sent more than 10,000 documents using this popular tool as of June 2019.
 Easily send, sign, track, and manage signature processes using a web browser or mobile device.

 - Available to: Faculty, Staff, Student Employees, Graduate Assistants; however, anyone can sign.